 - The solicitor’s fee structure (hourly rate or fixed fee)

-To give you a better idea, here’s a general breakdown of the potential legal costs:
+To give you a better idea, here’s a general breakdown of the typical costs:

 Bank Fees for Processing